Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 Micros Masterclass

-Once you’re ready to level up your nutrition game, we’d love you to try our Micros Masterclass.
-Over four weeks, we’ll show you how to plug the gaps in your diet and gamify your nutrition to take it to the next level.
-We’ll show you the ropes of effective meal planning.
+When you’re prepared to elevate your nutrition game, consider joining our Micros Masterclass.
+Over four weeks, we’ll guide you through plugging the gaps in your diet and gamifying your nutrition to take it to the next level.

-Appendix: Bliss Point Satiety Charts and Nutrient-Rich Foods
+Appendix B: Bliss Point-Satiety Charts and Nutrient-Rich Foods

 In the Bliss Point article, we included our high-nutrient food infographics to boost your intake of each essential nutrient.